Yesnick Vision Center Helps Juvenile Macular Degeneration Patients From Las Vegas and the state of Nevada Regain Visual Acuity

 If Macular Degeneration runs in your family, early detection and diagnosis is essential for getting your kids the right treatment.
 Let us help you get there.

 Treating Juvenile Macular Degeneration involves a comprehensive eye exam and a detailed discussion of your child’s needs.
 Dr. David Yesnick will determine the exact amount of vision loss and talk to you and your child about their lifestyle.
 Are they active in sports or theater?
 Do they love to read or play computer games?
 These kinds of questions can help us give them the best low vision devices and glasses to get them back to doing the things they love.

 How We Can Help

-At Low Vision Center At YESnick Vision, we help our young patients live their best lives.
+At Yesnick Vision Center, we help our young patients live their best lives.
 Living with vision loss from Juvenile Macular Degeneration doesn’t have to be a painful experience.
 With the right approach and advanced technologies, we can help them maximize their remaining vision so that they can do the things they love.

 Schedule a consultation at our office today and see the difference for yourself.